Arches National Park Scenic Drive: 13 Points of Interest

 There are over 2,000 natural stone arches within park boundaries.
 You can also see pinnacles, fins, windows and balanced rocks from the scenic drive.
 You can see even more when you explore the Arches National Park hiking trails.

-PLEASE NOTE: Arches will be doing a TIMED ENTRY pilot program April through October, 2022.
+Arches has a TIMED ENTRY program that runs April through October:

 Timed entry tickets will be required to enter the park from 6 a.m. to 5 p.m. daily and will allow visitors to enter the park during a one-hour specified window of availability.
 After entering, visitors may stay in the park as long as they wish for the remainder of the day.
 Reservation holders may exit and re-enter the park on the same day with a correctly validated ticket.